JBarroca/JBarroca.github.io/_posts/2018-11-16-adding-disqus-comments-to-a-jekyll-website.md

 {% endif %}{% endraw %}
 ```

 And that's it!
-You can continue to add posts to your blog as usual and the Disqus comment section will appear at the bottom of each post.
+You can continue to add posts to your blog as usual and the Disqus comment section will appear at the bottom of each one.
 If you choose not to have comments on a specific post, just add `comments: false` in the front matter of that post's markdown file.